Are you a food safety auditor in Australia? Want to provide the industry confidence in your food safety auditing abilities?

 The Australian Government Department of Agriculture, Fisheries, and Forestry initiated the project to develop a single national certification scheme that encompasses first-, second-, and third-party auditors.

-To development the program, Exemplar Global convened a committee of key stakeholders to identify the essential requirements for effective food safety auditors.
+To develop the program, Exemplar Global convened a committee of key stakeholders to identify the essential requirements for effective food safety auditors.
 The NFSA scheme committee identified the criteria necessary to determine an applicant’s competency to perform food safety audits.
 The criteria included the requirements for the applicant to demonstrate specific knowledge, skills, personal attributes, and qualifications.

 The culmination of this work is a food safety auditor certification scheme designed and endorsed by the industry—delivering a high calibre of food safety auditors to support the entire supply chain and is recognized nationally.